Sun Wah BBQ

 Chicago's Price Tiers and Where This Fits

 Chicago's highest-profile restaurants occupy the tasting menu bracket that runs from progressive American formats like Alinea and Smyth through more recent category leaders.
 Those rooms operate at price points that reflect their ambition and their cost structures.
 Sun Wah operates at the opposite end of the range, inside the cheap eats category by OAD's own classification, which means that its peer comparisons run against other value-tier Chinese restaurants nationally rather than against Chicago's fine-dining tier.
-That peer set is competitive.
+That comparable set is competitive.
 OAD's North America cheap eats list covers hundreds of entries, and consistent ranked placement across three consecutive years represents a meaningful position within it.

 For readers building a broader Chicago itinerary, the contrast between Sun Wah's register and the city's other critical reference points is part of what makes the city's dining picture interesting.
 The gap between a roast meat lunch on Broadway and an evening at one of the city's $$$$ tasting rooms is a feature, not a problem.
 Chicago's bar scene, including Chef's Special Cocktail Bar, gives a third register.
-The hotels guide, wineries guide, and experiences guide cover the rest of the city's offer for visitors building a full programme.

 Planning Your Visit